rkw0k/Hotel-Reviews/README.md

 # Hotel-Reviews
-suggest-inn, an anonymized hotel recommender that finds the best value for your price.
+Suggest-Inn, hotel recommender that finds the best value for your price.

 www.suggest-inn.com